Saint Onenne: Sainte-Onenne Castle

 Onenne is reputed to have settled in a castle in Tréhorenteuc, near the Sainte-Onenne fountain.
 Popular tradition places the ruins of this castle at a place called Les Mazeries.
 The first known mention of this castle is in Jean-Baptiste Ogée's dictionary (1780).
 The supposed ruins of this castle are described in 1843 by Abbé Oresve and then by Sigismond Ropartz, who specifies in 1861 that "everyone will tell you that this is where Sainte Onenne's house was located".
 Excavations carried out in 1927 concluded that the ruins dated back to the Gallo-Roman era and that the establishment was probably dedicated to metallurgy.
-Abbé Le Claire believes that these ruins could have been the hermitage of the saint, so on April 18, 1927, a plaque was affixed there with the message "Here was the castle of Sainte Onenne, princess of Brittany, 7th centur".
+Abbé Le Claire believes that these ruins could have been the hermitage of the saint, so on April 18, 1927, a plaque was affixed there with the message "Here was the castle of Sainte Onenne, princess of Brittany, 7th century".
 Eight days later, the plaque was found attached to the tail of a stray dog in the streets of Tréhorenteuc.

 Abbé Gillard links Saint Onenne's castle to the castle of La Roche mentioned in the Lancelot-Grail, which allows him to link Saint Onenne's legend with the quest for the Grail.
 Another tradition, attested by a single source, names these ruins the "castle of Saint-Bouquet" and asserts that "from his castle, Saint Bouquet could, every morning, greet Saint Onenne who was, for him, a great source of edification.
 Saint Bouquet cured bites made by rabid dogs".